the2dl/chronicle_outage_webhook/README.md

 `LOOKBACK_HOURS` for the time window of outage detection The JSON payload to include additional fields relevant to your Chronicle SOAR workflow.

+## GitHub Actions

+You can also run a GitHub action hourly, example in [Workflow](workflow/chronicle-outage-monitor.yaml).
+If you do this, make sure to set the webhook URL as an environment key in GitHub.